Ultrasound and Prenatal Care

 What is Early Neurological Stimulation?

 When puppies reach 1 week old, our families begin to participate in this program conducting positional stimulation, thermal stimulation, and stimulating puppies with a variety of smells (from food to human breath), sounds, and touches.
 Puppies socialize with families as well as with my adult dogs.
 Our program is designed to mildly stimulate puppies at an early age, socially conditioning and training them.
 The observed benefits of ENS include improved cardio vascular performance, stronger heart beats, stronger adrenal glands, better tolerance to stress, and greater resistance to disease than in puppies that do not receive it.
+Studies have shown ENS also increases brain mass by 5%.
 Our puppies transition to their new environments with ease.
 Not only are they socially exposed to humans and other dogs, by the time they leave us they have been exposed to 7 types of surfaces, doggie doors, steps, climbing over barriers and an entire playground designed to stimulate the puppies.
 Our families are integrated into our program with hands on involvement and training.
 This is the best way for new puppy owners to understand their puppy’s development while experiencing their puppy flourish in this environment.